Elena' s AI Blog

 shines00100

-Herein we encode each word by an arbitrary number.
-This kind of encoding is quite efficient in terms of memory storage; however, challenging to build meaningful models since the integers do not relate to the word meanings 6
+Integer encoding is a text vectorisation method that assigns each word an arbitrary integer.
+Integer encoding is efficient in terms of memory storage but makes meaningful models hard to build, because the integers do not relate to word meanings 6.

 thesunshines